FAQ Annual High Temperature Hot Water Shutdowns

 There is a lot of equipment associated with the HTHW system including hundreds of valves both in the Central Heating Plant and in campus buildings, piping that ranges in size from 1/2" to 24" in diameter and a 30,000 gallon distribution expansion tank.
 All of this equipment must be serviced on an annual basis, following Commencement, to ensure the reliable operation of a system that is vital to campus operations.

-Frequently Asked Questions About High Temperature Hot Water (HTHW) Shutdowns
+Frequently Asked Questions About Annual High Temperature Hot Water (HTHW) Shutdowns

 Q: Why is the system shut down for a whole week?

 A: The idea is to be proactive rather than reactive.
-It is critical to avoid emergency breakdowns that could compromise building operations and equipment.
+The week after Commencement is typically the week with fewest events scheduled and therefore has least impact on campus.
+The shutdown is critical to avoid emergency breakdowns that could compromise building operations and equipment.
 If the system failed during the winter for example, building piping could freeze and break jeopardizing safety, comfort and critical research.
 Because water in the system reaches 385 degrees and operates at high pressure, the system must be shutdown so it can be cooled and depressurized and workers can safely perform maintenance.

 In addition to the preventive maintenance work done on the system, there have also been a number of capital projects that have replaced large sections of older piping throughout campus over the last ten years.